writer/replaCy/README.md

             ]
 ```
 To keep `preceded_by...` and `succeeded_by...` match hooks working, add whitespace tokens before and after each pattern.
-In order to add optional whitespace tokens to all patterns in your  `match_dict`, use:
+In order to automatically add whitespace tokens to all patterns in your  `match_dict`, use:

 `r_matcher = ReplaceMatcher(nlp, match_dict, allow_multiple_whitespaces=True)`